 The easiest (and cheapest) way to connect Xbox One to a surround sound system is by using an optical audio cable.
 Locate the TOSLINK port on the rear of your Xbox, insert the cable, and then insert the other end into an available port on your surround sound system.

-Note: If the Xbox doesn’t configure the new audio automatically, then you might have to change the audio output manually inside the settings menu, it should be labeled as “Optical Audio”.
+Note: If the Xbox doesn’t configure the new audio automatically, then you might have to change the audio output manually inside the settings menu, it should be labelled as “Optical Audio”.

 In most cases, everything will be plug-and-play and the surround sound should work.
 Using an optical cable is the best way to connect the Xbox One to a surround sound system.
 The alternative would be buying multiple HDMI cables, which is a hassle.